organisciak/dissertation/document/1_intro.md

 _Microtasks:_ Microtasking refers to the common practice of breaking tasks down to small practical units, which both simplifies the task distribution process in a Fordist style and accommodates the short interaction style that is common online.
  For example, consider a task where you are transcribing and annotating the themes in scanned correspondence: rather than asking workers to do everything in one task, there may be a set of tasks to transcribe the text, another set of tasks to annotate the themes of the text, and a final set of tasks to check for errors.
- Breaking a task into microtasks prevents workers from too much context switching [@_guidelines_2014], making it easier to short, on-demand interaction and making it easier to find errors.
+ Breaking a task into microtasks prevents workers from too much context switching [@_guidelines_2014], improving their capacity for short, on-demand interactions and making it easier to find errors.

 Microtasks are often associated with paid platforms, where interactions are generally shorter than in volunteer crowdsourcing contexts.
 In fact, paid platforms are sometimes called "microtask markets" [e.g. @kittur_crowdsourcing_2008; @ambati_towards_2011], although this is a misnomer given that they are not inherently or necessarily based on microtasks, nor is microtasking unique to paid contexts.

 _Objective-Subjective contexts_:
   Objective tasks assume the existence of a universal ground truth, while subjective tasks have truth relative to different individuals.
-  This works start off looking at objective contexts, which are less complicated to study.
+  This work starts by looking at objective contexts, which are less complicated to study.
 In Part 2 of Chapter 5, a study of poor intercoder reliability in music information retrieval evaluation is found to be due, at least partially, to the task being quite subjective.
 Following this, Chapter 6 looks at how tasks that are known to be subjective can be performed on paid platforms.
   An intermediate category is considered in this study, that of _normative_ tasks: ones that do not have a factual 'truth' but have an expectation of an agreed-upon truth.

 The experiments in this work general follow this scoping.
 While I will aim to discuss broader generalizations to other forms of crowdsourcing, like volunteer-driven crowdsourcing (e.g. Wikipedia), this will follow from secondary sources and not original research.